farahbhr/ELK_Ansible_Project/roles/kibana/README.md

 Role Name
 =========

-This roles installs and configures winlogbeat on target servers.
+This roles installs and configures Kibana UI on target server.
-Winlogbeat is a lightweight shipper that can capture event data from any event logs running on your system.
-Winlogbeat is an Elastic Beat.

 Dependencies
 ------------